RomanBresson/LoreGanizer/Readme.md

 Whether for story-writing, process-management or simply keeping tracks of interacting chains of events, LoreGanizer is designed to be a tool for easy creation, edition and visualization of intertwined timelines.

-Visualization is akin to the way public transportation/metro lines are often represented, to ensure readability.
+Visualization is akin to the way public transportation/metro lines are often represented.

+Note that the background color can be changed from the Preferences > Theme menu.
+Font colors of other elements can be changed from their respective menus.

 # General Description

 ## Events

-It allows to represent events as nodes.
+Events are represented as nodes.
 An event has:
 * a date, which defines its horizontal position
 * a height, which defines its vertical position
 * a short description (50 characters at most), which will be displayed on screen